buithuytien/ScatLay/README.md

-<h1><p align="center"> ScatterOverlay </p></h1>
+<h1><p align="center"> ScatLay </p></h1>

-ScatterOverlay identifies differential genes from gene expression data by using the overlap of 2 scatter plots.
+ScatLay identifies differential genes from gene expression data by using the overlap of 2 scatter plots.
 Plots are generated in log10 scale.
 The source code can be interacted via command-line interface.

 ## Contents
 - [Getting started](#getting-started)</br>